 How Chapter 13 Bankruptcy Works

 With a Chapter 13 bankruptcy, you don’t have to lose your personal property to repay your debts.
-Instead, the bankruptcy court reorganizes your debts so that you can pay a portion of them in a three to five years repayment plan.
+Instead, the bankruptcy court reorganizes your debts so that you can pay a portion of them in a three to five-year repayment plan.
 That’s why it’s also referred to as reorganization bankruptcy or wage earner’s plan.

 Once you pay off the debts in full according to the repayment plan, the rest of your debts are forgiven.
 But if you don’t stick to the plan, creditors might pursue you to collect the balance owed.
 They might even take legal action and sue you for not repaying your debt.

-Like Chapter 7 bankruptcy, Chapter 13 bankruptcy remains on your credit report for up to 10years.
+Like Chapter 7 bankruptcy, Chapter 13 bankruptcy remains on your credit report for up to 10 years.
 This will also have a severe negative impact on your credit score, and even worse, it may be challenging to get approved for credit.

-Chapter 13 bankruptcy is appropriate for anyone who doesn’t want to lose property through liquidation or does not qualify for chapter 7 bankruptcy due to high income.
+Chapter 13 bankruptcy is appropriate for anyone who doesn’t want to lose property through liquidation or does not qualify for Chapter 7 bankruptcy due to high income.
 In other words, this type of bankruptcy protects your property.

 What Happens After You File for Bankruptcy